-In 2013 three young men founded a fitness app start-up in Munich - with a YouTube video, a newsletter and three PDFs.
-Today Freeletics, as the leading company in the so-called fit-tech scene, has over 50 million users in 175 countries worldwide.
+In 2013, three young men founded a fitness app startup in Munich - with a YouTube video, a newsletter, and three PDFs.
+Today, Freeletics, a leader in the so-called fittech scene, has over 53 million users in 175 countries worldwide and employs 150 people.
 This spectacular development shows how rapidly AI has found its way into sports.

-The corona pandemic further accelerates this development.
-According to a study by "AppAnnie" this year, the number of health and fitness apps downloaded during the pandemic rose by 60 percent.
 And users are also spending more time on their mobile workouts.
-One thing is clear: the mobile AI coach is on the rise because of closed fitness studios.
-But it's not only in training apps that AI has become indispensable: it also plays a key role in professional sports, in marketing and at the interface with the health sector.
+Clearly, the mobile AI coach is on the rise.
+But AI is now indispensable not only in training apps: it also plays a major role in professional sports, in marketing and at the interface with the health sector.

 "AI has already begun to dominate the fitness sector.
-Freeletics, Zwift, Peloton or Mirror provide people with the electronic resources to achieve their fitness goals without the need for person-to-person communication," says John Persico in an exclusive interview with ISPO.com.
-The Australian is the founder and director of the Sports Tech World Series (STWS), a leading international sports technology community.
-The topic of technology and AI in sports will be discussed at the first completely digital ISPO MUNICH Online (1 to 5 February) will play an important role.
+Freeletics, Zwift, Peloton or Mirror provide people with the electronic resources to achieve their fitness goals without the need for human-to-human communication," says John Persico in an exclusive interview with ISPO.com.
+The Australian is founder and director of the Sports Tech World Series (STWS), a leading international sports technology community.

-Freeletics has been a pioneer in the AI fitness industry since 2013, just like the peloton which was founded a year earlier.
-The US company, which is now listed on the stock exchange, recognised the Corona crisis as an opportunity to attract new spinning customers by means of increased marketing.
-In the meantime, Peloton has become a full-service workout provider with its Plus program to the workout complete provider and advertises even in the TV program at prime time.
+Freeletics has been a pioneer in the AI fitness industry since 2013 just like Peloton, which was founded a year earlier.
+The now publicly traded U.S. company recognized the Corona crisis as an opportunity to attract new spinning customers through increased marketing.
+In the meantime, Peloton has moulted with its Plus program to the workout complete provider and advertises even in the TV program at prime time..

 The online training platform Zwift, which is successful in the field of cycling and running, is also one of the largest virtual fitness providers with two million paying users worldwide.
-And the Startup Mirror, which offers a mirror with loudspeakers and camera as an AI fitness helper, would be sold in the middle of the pandemic for a whopping $500 million to the company Lululemon Athletica.
+And the startup Mirror, which offers a mirror with speakers and a camera as an AI fitness assistant, would be sold in the middle of the pandemic for a whopping $500 million to the company Lululemon Athletica.

-These examples show: Artificial intelligence is becoming more and more established in sports at all levels from the coach to the athlete and the fan.
-The basis for this is that through wearables and other smart technological observers, more data and statistics than ever before are available.
+These examples show: Artificial Intelligence is becoming more and more prevalent in sports at all levels from the coach to the athlete to the fan.
+The basis for this is that through wearables and other smart technological observers, so much data and statistics are available as never before..

-Opta Sports, the world leader in football, calculates valuable statistics such as individual players' running kilometers, passing rates or goal-scoring efficiency from thousands of individual pieces of information.
-In top professional leagues such as the NFL, NHL and NBA, especially in the team sports sector, coaches have long since been using AI-based data and video evaluation programs to analyze opponents' weaknesses and develop strategies.
+The world's leading provider in soccer, Opta Sports, calculates valuable statistics such as individual players' running kilometers, passing rates or goal-scoring efficiency from thousands of individual pieces of information.
+In top professional leagues such as the NFL, NHL and NBA especially in team sports coaches have long used AI-based data and video evaluation programs to analyze the weaknesses of opponents and develop strategies.

-This is also and especially true in difficult times like the current Covid 19 pandemic.
-This is where AI can help to combat the spread of the virus.
-The Rockefeller Neuroscience Institute has made a major contribution to this by matching Wearable data achieved a spectacular success with AI models: A corona infection should be detectable with 90% certainty three days before infected persons notice the first symptoms.
-Many fitness wristbands and smartwatches not only measure the resting heart rate but also the heart rate and the oxygen saturation of the blood.
+This is also and especially true in difficult times like the Covid 19 pandemic.
+Here, AI can help combat the spread of the virus.
+The Rockefeller Neuroscience Institute has achieved spectacular success by matching wearable data with AI models: Corona infection is said to be detected with 90 percent certainty three days before infected individuals notice their first symptoms.
+Many fitness wristbands and smartwatches measure heart rate and blood oxygen saturation in addition to resting pulse.
 They also provide permanent sleep and activity information.
-These data change in acute respiratory diseases such as Covid-19.
+These data change with acute respiratory diseases such as Covid-19..

-In general, the combination of health and sport seems to be more important than ever before, especially when it comes to health data.
-Even in the Sch pregnancy can be monitored by a tool from Garmin.
-Artificial intelligence helps here as well.
+At all, the combination of health and sports seems more important than ever at the moment, especially when it comes to health metrics.
+Even in the Spregnancy can be monitored by a tool from Garmin.
+Artificial intelligence also helps here.

-"Wearables for health and fitness are becoming increasingly important.
-Another good example is the joint work between Griffith University in Queensland/Australia and Vald Performance on an AI program.
-It is used to develop training units that are directly tailored to individual physical data and muscle fiber abilities.
-This can improve recovery and prevent the risk of recurrence of illness or injury during rehabilitation," says Persico.
+"Wearables for health and fitness are gaining traction.
+Another good example is Griffith University in Queensland, Australia's joint work with Vald Performance on an AI program.
+It is being used to develop workouts that are directly tailored to individual physical data and muscle fiber capabilities.
+This can improve recovery and prevent the risk of reoccurrence of illness or injury during rehabilitation," reports Persico..

-The most familiar AI tools for most normal users remain those used in the fitness industry.
-First, those like Mirror, which helps users to perform movements correctly or better.
+The most familiar AI tools for most ordinary users, of course, remain those in the fitness industry.
+On the one hand, those like Mirror, which help users execute movements correctly or better.
 Or applications like Freeletics, which recommend a variety of individual workouts.

-In addition, the AI technology can process incredible amounts of data from wearables and other connected devices, which would simply be impossible for a human trainer.
-Information, experiences and feedback from users from all over the world flow together centrally in the apps and are grouped according to criteria such as performance level, age, gender and sporting preferences.
-From the results, an endless number of individual programs can be put together from the results.
-The highlight: Through the constantly advancing machine learning with AI, the personal workout plan of the App-Coach becomes more and more precise over time.
+In addition, the AI technology can process incredible amounts of data from wearables and other connected devices, which would be simply impossible for a human trainer.
+Information, experiences and feedback from users all over the world flow together centrally in the apps, are grouped according to criteria such as performance level, age, gender and sporting preferences.
+An endless number of individual programs can be put together from the results.
+The highlight: Through the constantly advancing machine learning with AI, the personal workout plan from the app coach becomes more and more precise over time..

-That's why people will want to take advantage of this new technology - just as they do in robotics-based investment.
-According to Alger, there will still be room for conventional gyms and personal trainers: "There will probably always be a place for personal trainers.
-Some people simply want a human touch, others need accountability to a real person.
-And overall, I expect that person-to-person communication in the fitness industry will actually increase as a result of digitalization.
-Groups of people around the world can already be supported and encouraged and compete in ways never before possible."
+That's why people will want to take advantage of this new technology - just as they do, for example, in robo-based asset management.
+There will still be room for traditional gyms and personal trainers, according to Alger: "There will probably always be a place for personal trainers.
+Some people just want a human touch; others need accountability to a real human being.
+And overall, I expect that person-to-person communication in the fitness industry will actually increase as a result of digitization.
+Groups of people around the world can already be supported, encouraged, and compete against each other in ways never before possible."

-And so, using AI and Virtual Reality (VR), we're actually creating whole new hybrid sports.
-The development of AI in sports has only just begun...
+Thus, AI and virtual reality (VR) are even creating entirely new hybrid sports.
+The development of AI in sports has just begun...